How to Read, Answer and Pass 2023 WAEC, NECO, GCE Questions

-With the aid of a diagram
+- With the aid of a diagram

 When posed with a question that requires an explanation, a simple definition is never enough.
 The questioner wants you to write all you know about the question, and citing other references will be an added advantage because you’re simply telling the questioner that you have done your home well.

 Expatiating a question simply means give an answer to a question with your knowledge.
 The examiner wants to know if you understand the subject being questioned.
 You can’t answer such by writing a known definition.
-It may result in total failure or less mark.
+It may result in total failure or less marks.